CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

   TOPCAT menu bar for VO services.
 Click for a bigger image.

 Another useful way to inspect the Apertif DR1 data collection, but also other data collections exposed via the ASTRON-VO, is the ivoa-obscore table.
-The same selection as before can be used (Figure 9) but instead of selecting Apertif_dr1 tables, the table ivoa.obscore is to be selected.
+The same selection as before can be used (:numref:`VO_tap_dr1`) but instead of selecting Apertif_dr1 tables, the table ivoa.obscore is to be selected.
 In this way it is possible to glance over all the data collections exposed via the ASTRON-VO.
 This might be useful for instance to enable multi-wavelength science exploring LOTSS and Apertif DR1 data or, as mentioned in the case of the ADQL query, to visualize multiple data collections at once.

-Having ALADIN open, and once you are satisfied with the resulting table, it can be sent to ALADIN following the instructions of Figure 10.
+Having ALADIN open, and once you are satisfied with the resulting table, it can be sent to ALADIN following the instructions of :numref:`topcat_to_aladin`.

 .. figure:: images/topcat_to_aladin_fig10.png
  :align: center